vincode-io/Zavala/docs/_pages/help/Glossary.md

 The right-most column of the Main Window.
 The editor shows the currently selected Outline and allows you to edit its content and properties.

+## HTML

+Hyper Text Markup Language - The main building block of the World Wide Web.

 ## Locking

 Encrypts an Outline and prevents access to the Outline until a biometric key or